 Ganesh Chaturthi or Pillayar Chaturthi was a festival that I always fondly looked out for as a kid.
 This festival came a close second on my list after Navrathri Golu.

-During my childhood days in Hyderabad, our family lived in government quarters with four other families residing on each floor of our four-storied apartment.
-And, almost all the houses barring a few, had kids.
+During my growing up years in Hyderabad, our family lived in government quarters with four other families residing on each floor of our four-storied apartment.
+And, almost all houses barring a few, had kids.

 So, it was an enthralling experience, when a month before the festival, we children had our own ‘important meeting’ to chalk out a plan for the Ganesh Chathurthi celebrations.
-The festival is known as Ganesh Chavithi in Telugu.
+By the way, Tthe festival is known as Ganesh Chavithi in Telugu.

 Making of the eco-friendly Ganesha for Vinayagar Chathurthi